Bard Sage Abilities

-The creation and performance of music within the cultural and social context, as an important part of many people’s way of life, regardless of their particular skill.
+Music involves the creation and performance of music within the cultural and social context, as an important part of many people’s way of life, regardless of their particular skill.

 - Folk Music (sage study): the traditions, customs and superstitions of the uncultured classes, or music for the people as a whole, defined by ethnic and historical identity.
-A form that is easily accessible to those who have very little musical skill.
+A form that is easily accessible to those who have little musical skill.

 - Martial Music (sage study): a form of music intended for military settings, with bugle calls, fanfares, drum cadences and composed to so that it may be taught by ear, for the inspiration of pomp and warfare.